 - You can lower your monthly mortgage payment: When you refinance, you can qualify for a lower interest rate.
 You can opt for a longer loan term to reduce your monthly payment.
 And, you can choose between a fixed rate mortgage and an adjustable-rate mortgage.

 - You can increase your rental income: With a lower interest rate and a lower monthly mortgage payment, you can increase your profits on your real estate rentals.

 - You can leverage the equity in your investment property to buy additional properties: If you complete a cash-out mortgage refinance, you can improve your cash flow to purchase another rental property.

 To refinance an investment property rather than a primary residence, you need to meet the following criteria:

 1. Own real estate with equity

-To qualify for a refinancing loan on a investment property or multi-family unit, your real estate must have some equity in it.
+To qualify for a refinance loan on an investment property or multi-family unit, your real estate must have some home equity.
 Most lenders won’t approve you for refinancing unless your loan-to-value ratio (LTV) is 80% or less, so you need at least 20% equity in your property.

 2. Have good personal credit

 Most lenders look for applicants with a credit score in the good to excellent range.
-According to Experian, that means you’d need a credit score between 660 and 850 to qualify for a refinancing loan.
+According to Experian, that means you’d need a credit score between 660 and 850 to qualify for a loan to refinance.
 If your credit score is less than that, you’ll struggle to find a lender willing to approve you for a loan.

 Lenders will also look at your debt-to-income ratio (DTI), or the amount of debt you have relative to your monthly income.
 In general, lenders will look for a DTI of 35% or less, but some lenders will be willing to work with you if your DTI is as high as 45%.